dplascenciap/Interview_Prep/README.md

 # Interview_Prep

 ## Introduction
 - I have created this repository as part of my personal interview preparation program.

-- I will be solving coding exercises as I go over different data and algorithms.
+- I will solve coding exercises as I review different data and algorithms.

-- The goal is to solve about 200 problems in three months, that means solving from two to three problems per day.
-I'll keep a record on this file with all the problems I've solved.
+- The goal is to solve about 200 problems in three months, solving from two to three issues per day.
+I'll record all the problems I've solved in this file.

-- I've divided the problems in different sections
+- I've divided the problems into different sections.

 1. [Arrays](./Arrays/)

 ## Problems solved so far [001/200]